 Discovering available resources for proposed peer sessions allows us not only to find people to lead sessions, but also to avoid scheduling peer sessions on popular topics that no one at the conference knows much about.

 Once peer session signup is over we have almost all the information we need to choose and schedule sessions that meet the attendees’ expressed needs and wants.
 While peer session signup is going on, I assemble a small group of volunteers to create and schedule the peer sessions.
 I include people who are subject matter experts on the conference topic, so we can evaluate any obscure topics that people have proposed.
 Once signup is over, the volunteers retreat to a quiet location with plenty of table space where the signup sheets can be easily viewed, shuffled, and clustered.

 Before the conference begins, I draw up a preliminary schedule for the time allocated for peer sessions to take place.
 Over the years, I’ve found that assigning time slots of 45 -60 minutes works well for most peer conferences.
 Occasionally you may want to revise this schedule if a compelling session opportunity turns up; e.g. someone brings a long polished presentation that other attendees are anxious to hear.

 Normally you’ll want to have more than one peer session scheduled during each time slot.
 An exception would be if a suggested topic is so popular that just about everyone wants to attend the session, though this rarely happens.
-A very small conference might have as few as two simultaneous sessions, a larger conference as many as four.
+A very small conference might have as few as two simultaneous sessions, a larger conference as many as eight.
 Once you’ve decided on the maximum number of sessions you can start to chose the most popular viable topics.

 This diagram outlines the steps needed to determine which peer sessions will be held, and to schedule the resulting sessions.
 First, topics are scanned for overlap, low interest topics are removed from consideration, and the most popular topics (based on the number of signatures) chosen.